EnigmaCurry/d.rymcg.tech/traefik/README.md

    maintain for Traefik, because Traefik can bind to any port on the host. (*It is the responsibility of your external firewall to block unintended public access*).
- * Alternatively, Traefik can bind to the network of a wireguard VPN;
-   in the form of either a server configuration (serving to other VPN clients), or as a client reverse proxy (forwarding private services to public non-VPN clients).
-In this mode, Traefik will bind directly to the wireguard container network (`network_mode: service:wireguard` or `network_mode: service:wireguard-client` and then the wireguard server itself will bind to the host port `51820` by default, for authorized clients to connect to.)
  * TLS certificates are automatically managed by ACME, but the certificate domains are manually defined using the `make certs` tool.
 Traefik